ContainerSolutions/minimesos.org/README.md

 This is the source repository for minimesos.org using [hugo](https://gohugo.io)

 # Updates
-For changes made to the source files to be reflected correctly, you must regenarate sources with ```hugo``` command.
+After changes have been made run ```make deploy```

+NB: for deploy to work, you have to have aws client installed and setup correctly